TarHeelIllustrated.com - Locker Room Report

 Locker Room Report

-Here is what some Tar Heels had to say after the game:
+Here is what some of the Tar Heels had to say after the win: